 Lacy School Curriculum

 Essential elements of the undergraduate curriculum are the University Core Curriculum, common business studies, professional development, and majors.
 Curriculum guides, which list the specific courses required for each major and their sequencing, may be obtained from the LSB office.
-All students complete the following three modules along with the fourth module, their major:
+All students complete the following four modules:

 University Core Curriculum

 The purpose of the Core is to build broad interests and knowledge as a foundation for a change-oriented business career and useful life.
-Roughly half of the hours required for graduation are in the liberal arts and sciences.
 The largest portion of the Core is taken when the student is a first-year student or sophomore.

 Common Business Studies